Emotional Intelligence in the Workplace: Finding time to observe, reflect, show humility, and be empathetic

 Also, take time to reflect on your life experiences.
 Sometimes the best lessons are learned just by living.
 You grow up and learn from past mistakes.
 Eric Church says it best in his song “Some of It”: “Some of it you learn the hard way.
 Some of it you read on a page.
 Some of it comes from heartbreak.
 Most of it comes from age and none of it ever comes easy.”

 As Kendrick Lamar says, sit down and be humble.
 Situations may come up on a project site you may not be familiar with or you’re not sure how to handle.
 And that’s okay.
 You’re not always going to have all the answers.
 Make peace with the fact that you don’t know everything.
 Instead of being embarrassed, use it as a learning opportunity.
 Ask your peers for help or advice.
 Keep an open mind and be willing to learn from them.
 Your peers are great resources.
-Asking for their help not only helps you learn, but also promotes a collaborative environment.
+Asking for their help not only helps you learn, but also promotes emotional intelligence in the workplace.

 Self-awareness is just one aspect of emotional intelligence, but it’s one of the most important.
 Taking the time to observe, reflect, show humility, and be empathetic not only improves your daily interactions, but is a step towards creating a positive workspace that is considerate of the people working there.